mongodb-partners/mongodb-aws-csfle/csfle-web-ui/README.md

 ![image](https://github.com/mongodb-partners/mongodb-aws-csfle/assets/89611148/4f40581a-d305-4706-8a82-6dc2028b6292)

+## Run CSFLE Web UI Application

+### Clone github CSFLE Test UI App
+If you have already cloned the github repository the Single Page CSFLE React App should be available at the following folder ~/workspace/mongodb-aws-csfle/csfle-web-ui

 ### Populate the environment variables for React Web App
 Open the web project in your IDE  ~/workspace/mongodb-aws-csfle/csfle-web-ui and create 2 environment configuration files named ‘.env.local’ and ‘.env.development.local’ in the root folder.